maptime/philadelphia/README.md

    | `twitter` | No | Your Maptime Twitter username | |
    | `disqus` | No | Disqus account name | Starter optionally supports comments on posts with [Disqus](http://disqus.com).
 Create a new Disqus account for site and fill this field with the account name. |

+4. Commit your changes to `_config.yml` and push to GitHub.

 ### Content types